adityagupta84/Demo-contact-details/README.md

 # 📇 RandomUserGen
 Welcome to the RandomUserGen!

-This app helps you manage and search through your contacts effortlessly, with a clean and modern interface.
+This app helps you manage and search through random contacts effortlessly, with a clean and modern interface.

 ## 🚀 Live Demo